leomccormack/sparta-reaper-examples/AmbisonicDecoding/README.md

 Here, first-order (FUMA) Ambisonic recordings are decoded to headphones using the **sparta_ambiBIN**, or **compass_binaural**,  **hodirac_binaural**, or **cropac_binaural**.

+You can switch between the different decoders using the solo+defeat functionality of Reaper.
+On macOS, the shortcut is to hold down: "option"+"command", and then click on the 'S' solo icon.

 Note that the COMPASS, HO-DirAC, and CroPaC decoders are signal-dependent, and aim to adapt the processing to be more spatially accurate.
 They also allow for sound-field modifications, which would not be possible with a linear decoder, such as adjusting the direct-to-diffuse balance.